sigasi/sigasi_insights/content/manual/rules/verilog_overridden_method_signature_mismatch.md

 ---
-title: Verilog overridden method signatures
+title: Verilog Overridden Method Signatures
 ---

 A virtual method signature should match the overridden method signature in the superclass.
 Sigasi Studio flags an error if the signatures have a:
 - different subroutine form (`task` or `function`)
-- different return type , if it's a function
+- different return type, if it's a function
 - different arity or any argument with a:
   - different name
   - different direction